Tips to Craft Your Manga From Scratch

 You love drawing manga and anime characters, and now you’ve decided to take the next step—crafting your own manga comics.
 Great decision!
 But now, you’re feeling stuck because you think your drawing skills aren’t good enough, and you’re unsure how to create an engaging story.

-You’ve searched the web and watched countless YouTube tutorials, but nothing quite worked.
+You’ve searched the web and watched countless YouTube tutorials, but nothing worked.
 Lucky for you, we’ve got some practical tips to help you start your comics from scratch—and quickly!

 How to create your first manga in no time